The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Introduction

-In this paper, \emph{we propose an entirely different view on when distances remain meaningful in high-dimensional data}.
+Notwithstanding the high emphasis on `distance concentration' in the current literature, \emph{there is an entirely different yet natural possible view on `when distances are meaningful' when the data is corrupted by noise}, which we formalize in this paper.
 We assume the common practical case that the observed data is composed of a \emph{ground truth} component $\mX$, and a \emph{dense noise} component $\mN$.
-By `dense' noise, we mean that every single entry of $\mX$ is likely corrupted by a small nonzero noise value.
+By `dense', we mean that each entry of $\mX$ is likely corrupted by a small nonzero error value.
 We regard distances as meaningful when the (closest, furthest, $k$-nearest, \ldots) neighborhood relations derived from the observed data $\mX+\mN$ likely coincide with those that would have been obtained from $\mX$, and thus, are informative for the ground truth model underlying the data.
-Given that noise is unavoidable in many real world data due to practical problems in the collection and preparation processes \cite{zhu2004class}, we argue that this is a highly natural way to characterize meaningfulness of distances in such data.
+Since noise is unavoidable in many real world data due to practical problems in the collection and preparation processes \cite{zhu2004class}, we argue that this is a highly natural way to characterize meaningfulness of distances in such data.
 For example, biological data such as single cell sequencing data \cite{zhang2021noise} is inherently noisy, due to the imprecise nature of biological experiments \cite{libralon2009pre, vandaele2021stable}.
 Other high-dimensional examples include noisy images \cite{buades2005non}, climate time series \cite{ertoz2003finding}, and neuron activity data \cite{friedman2015multistage}.

-While noise may contribute little to individual dimensions, its overall contribution can be especially harmful to learning from the data when it is high-dimensional.
-When the data dimensionality grows, and \emph{the signal, in this paper: the difference between ground truth distances in neighborhood queries}, cannot cope with the dense noise that is accumulated at the same time, the data will lose its discriminative power for inferring the ground truth.
+While noise may contribute little to individual dimensions, its overall contribution can be especially harmful to learning from data when it is high-dimensional.
+When the data dimensionality grows, and \emph{the signal, here: `the absolute difference between ground truth distances in neighborhood queries'}, cannot cope with the dense noise that is accumulated at the same time, the data will lose its discriminative power for inferring the ground truth.
 This is formally explored in this paper.